winhuirass-hue/Xments/README.md

 **Xments**

-Xments is mini GUI toolkit with animations for minimall modern UI
+Xments is cross-platform mini GUI toolkit with animations for minimall modern UI